CS340-21/MegaJ/Proposal.md

 * Week 9 (4/12 - 4/16) - Finish project report and presentation

 Constraints:
 We currently do not have any regulatory or legal constraints.
 We also do not have any ethical or social concerns.
+We will have to store passwords, but none of the information contained in our application will be private, and so there should not be a need for high security.

 Resources:
 We will have access to the data we need.
 All three of us have family recipes that we can use to implement the application.
 We will also implement a base database of recipes for clients that do not have recipes to input, but would still like to use our application.